NHopewell/diskspace-monitor-CRUD/README.md

 This will run the test suite in 6 different virtural environments using ubuntu and Windows, each with Python versions 3.8, 3.9. and 3.10.

-In order to test these multiple environments on multiple different machines automatically when the code is upated, this project is setup with github actions.
 On git pushes to master or pull requests, tox will be run in these 6 environments concurrently on 6 different machines.